ARAWANA HAYASHI

 Early Childhood

 Arawana has spent her life in the performing arts since her first dance lessons at Miss Gensler’s Dance Studio, at the age of five.
+She studied ballet in Cleveland with Alex Martin.

-1968
+1968 -1970

-New York City
+New York

-1968
+1968 – 1973

 Boston, MA